TempeHS/2025CT_Gabriel.C_name/README.md

 ## Dash Particles
 To upgrade the dash feature, I used a Trail Renderer component attached to the player.
 This creates a visual trail that follows behind when the player dashes.
 I referenced it in my script using [SerialField] private TrailRenderer tr; so I can control it through code.

 When the player dashes the coroutine Dash() starts.
 Inside it, I set tr.emitting = true, which makes the trail appear while the player’s Rigidbody2D moves quickly in the dash direction.
 After the dash finishes, I turn it off with tr.emitting = false so the trail only shows for a limited time.
+The time is set to 0.5 seconds because thats approximately how long the dash lasts.
 </p>
 <img width="339" height="692" alt="Screenshot 2025-11-06 at 3 00 31 pm" src="https://github.com/user-attachments/assets/88f337e8-cf95-462c-962b-ea4162398a7f" />
 </p>